Choose your settings

 TFSA, for the medium or long term

-A registered retirement savings plan is for the long-term.
-This is where the magic of compound interest really happens.
-Any withdrawals you make from an RRSP is taxable, except for these 2 circumstances:
+A registered retirement savings plan (RRSP) is a long-term savings solution that uses the magic of compound interest.
+Any amounts you withdraw from an RRSP are taxed, except in these 2 circumstances:2

 You can access your money long before you retire!
 There are a lot of reasons to start contributing to an RRSP as soon as possible.

 After a few months or years, you’ll reap the benefits of your discipline.
 Well done!
 Saving can be a long road with some tempting off ramps along the way.
-But staying on course always pays off.
-Our advisors are there to help you choose the best savings options based on what you want and need!
+But staying the course can really pay off.